 Working With Any Dataset

-The drivers behind the Panl configuration options are the Solr fieldType and whether it is configured to be a facet or a field.
-For example, the variants Solr field in the mechanical pencils Solr managed schema:
+The main driver of available Panl configuration options are the Solr fieldType and whether it is then configured in Panl to be a facet or a field and whether this is to be a Specific Solr Search Field.
+For a Solr schema file, this is a two step process.
+In the Solr managed schema file:

 "multiValued"="true" />